niels-van-den-broeck/Solitaire/README.md

 ### QoL
 - Highlight color when hovering a droppable area
-- Implement click to move
 - Implement move suggestions/hints
+- Click to move should make smarter moves instead of picking the first available

 ### Features
 - Implement undo moves